fakerybakery/simpletts/README.md

 # SimpleTTS

-A lightweight Python library for text-to-speech synthesis that makes it easy to use and switch between different TTS models.
+A lightweight Python library for running TTS models with a unified API.

 > [!NOTE]
 > This project is under active development and APIs may change.
 Not recommended for production use yet.